Hard problem of consciousness: Philosophical responses

+Type-A Materialism

+Type-A materialism (also known as reductive materialism or a priori physicalism) is a view characterised by a commitment to physicalism and a full rejection of the hard problem.
+By this view, the hard problem either does not exist or is just another easy problem, because every fact about the mind is a fact about the performance of various functions or behaviours.
+So, once all the relevant functions and behaviours have been accounted for, there will not be any facts left over in need of explanation.
+Thinkers who subscribe to type-A materialism include Paul and Patricia Churchland, Daniel Dennett, Keith Frankish, and Thomas Metzinger.

+Some type-A materialists believe in the reality of phenomenal consciousness but believe it is nothing extra in addition to certain functions or behaviours.
+This view is sometimes referred to as strong reductionism.
+Other type-A materialists may reject the existence of phenomenal consciousness entirely.
+This view is referred to as eliminative materialism or illusionism.

 Strong reductionism

+Many philosophers have disputed that there is a hard problem of consciousness distinct from what Chalmers calls the easy problems of consciousness.
+Some among them, who are sometimes termed strong reductionists, hold that phenomenal consciousness (i.e., conscious experience) does exist but that it can be fully understood as reducible to the brain.

 Broadly, strong reductionists accept that conscious experience is real but argue it can be fully understood in functional terms as an emergent property of the material brain.
 In contrast to weak reductionists (see above), strong reductionists reject ideas used to support the existence of a hard problem (that the same functional organization could exist without consciousness, or that a blind person who understood vision through a textbook would not know everything about sight) as simply mistaken intuitions.

 A notable family of strong reductionist accounts are the higher-order theories of consciousness.
 In 2005, the philosopher Peter Carruthers wrote about "recognitional concepts of experience", that is, "a capacity to recognize [a] type of experience when it occurs in one's own mental life," and suggested that such a capacity could explain phenomenal consciousness without positing qualia.
-On the higher-order view, since consciousness is a representation, and representation is fully functionally analyzable, there is no hard problem of consciousness.
+On the higher-order view, since consciousness is a representation, and representation is fully functionally analysable, there is no hard problem of consciousness.

 The philosophers Glenn Carruthers and Elizabeth Schier said in 2012 that the main arguments for the existence of a hard problem—philosophical zombies, Mary's room, and Nagel's bats—are only persuasive if one already assumes that "consciousness must be independent of the structure and function of mental states, i.e. that there is a hard problem."
 Hence, the arguments beg the question.
 The authors suggest that "instead of letting our conclusions on the thought experiments guide our theories of consciousness, we should let our theories of consciousness guide our conclusions from the thought experiments."